byteit101/edk2-debian/debian/howto-2M-to-4M-migration.md

 CODE and VARS files.

-1. `/usr/share/OVMF/OVMF_CODE_4M.fd` is the functional equivalent of the CODE section in the previously provided unified image.
+1. `/usr/share/OVMF/OVMF_CODE_4M.fd` is the functional equivalent of the CODE section in the unified image.
 If you wish to review the other CODE options, consult `/usr/share/doc/ovmf/README.Debian`.
+CODE images require only read access, so VMs can share the system copy.

-1. For the VARS image, you will now need to create a separate VARS file for each VM.
+1. You will now need to create a separate VARS file for each VM.

     * If you were using `/usr/share/ovmf/OVMF.fd` or `/usr/share/qemu/OVMF.fd` directly, you presumably were not